‘Cereals containing gluten’ are one of the ‘top 14’ emphasisible and declarable allergens or allergen groups mandated in UK labelling law.

 The ‘cereals containing gluten’ are defined to be wheat, rye, barley, oats and their hybrids.

-It has occurred to me that some people interpret ‘cereals containing gluten’ to mean “cereals when they have gluten in them” — but ‘Cereals containing gluten’ does not mean that.
+It has occurred to me that some people interpret ‘cereals containing gluten’ in law to mean “cereals when they have gluten in them” — but ‘Cereals containing gluten’ does not mean that.

 ‘Cereals containing gluten’ means “cereals which are defined to be of a gluten-containing nature”, and the main four are named above.